gitter-badger/PromiseKit/_posts/2015-05-10-PromiseKit-2.0.markdown

 {% endhighlight %}

 This is typically what you want.
-If an alert is part of a chain then provided the user pushes something other than cancel, you want to continue, but if the user cancels, then you want to abort the chain, but since the user explicitly cancelled the operation, you don't want to run a catch handler that shows an error message.
+If an alert is part of a chain then provided the user taps a button other than cancel, you want to continue; yet if the user cancels, then you want to abort the chain, but since the user explicitly cancelled the operation, you don't want to run a catch handler that shows an error message.